 23 In Hades, where he was in torment, he looked up and saw Abraham far away, with Lazarus by his side.
 24 So he called to him, ‘Father Abraham, have pity on me and send Lazarus to dip the tip of his finger in water and cool my tongue, because I am in agony in this fire.’

 Notes: Another name for hell, "hades".
-A "place of torment", and people are in "agony in the fire" there.
+A "place of torment", where people are in "agony in the fire".

 Jesus said: 47 “The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows.
 48 But the one who does not know and does things deserving punishment will be beaten with few blows.
 From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked."

 Jesus said [to the Pharisees], “If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.

-Notes: When Jesus, God Himself, tells someone "your sins remain", it means they are hell-bound.
+Notes: When Jesus, God Himself, tells someone "your sins remain", it means this person is hell-bound.
 Only those who's sins are forgiven are "worthy of life in the next age".

 The Rich Man and the Poor Man (Lazarus)